 Maintaining compliance while trying to run a successful business is difficult for companies that rely on outmoded tools, manual processes, and a fragmented approach to quality management.

 Regulated companies need a reliable system that saves them time and takes the stress out of managing quality.
-They need something that can automate, streamline, and connect all their quality processes, so they can focus on accelerating speed to market, reducing costs, improving efficiencies, minimizing risk, and ensuring compliance.
+They need something that can automate, streamline, and connect all their quality processes, so they can focus on accelerating speed to market, reducing costs, improving efficiencies, minimizing risk, meeting customer requirements, and ensuring compliance.

 But what if you’re not in a heavily regulated industry?
 Is EQMS the right solution for you?

-EQMS: Just for regulated organizations?
+Is EQMS just for regulated organizations?

 I’ve got a couple of questions for you.